wp-plugins/bulletproof-security/readme.txt

 virtual subsites and therefore should only be available to and controlled by the Super Admin with Network Admin capabilities for the
 Network/Multisite website.
 BulletProof Security also works with Network / Multisite Domain Mapping.

-= Is BulletProof Security BuddyPress Compatible? =
+= Is BulletProof Security BuddyPress/bbPress Compatible? =

 Yes.
-BulletProof Security works with all BuddyPress site types.
+BulletProof Security works with all BuddyPress/bbPress site types.

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

 Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" websites.
+Note: Maintenance Mode may not work correctly on Network/Multisite Subdomain site types.
+Pending additional testing.

 = Is BulletProof Security automatically setup already? =